 About the Program

-Secondary school students, 7th grade and above, have six class periods and move from one teacher to another.
-All students take English, science, math, history or geography, and a foreign language.
-The sixth period might be a “mini-course” for part of the year, an elective, a study period, or special tutoring.
+Secondary school students, 7th grade and above, have 5 core class periods for which they move from one teacher to another.
+All students take English, science, math, history or social studies, and a foreign language.
+The formal courses end at 2:45 and are followed by two “elective” periods of mini courses and activities which change every few weeks.

 Students in the 7th and 8th grades are regularly in classes together, and high school students of various grades are in classes together.
 In any particular year, only a limited number of different courses are offered, but over a few years a wide range of subjects are covered.
 For instance, all high school students might study physical science one year and environmental science the next year, rather than having each course associated with a particular grade.
 Similarly, a student who spends three high school years at Hampshire Country School might study U.S. history, ancient civilizations, and modern world history during his three years, but not in a particular order.